 Figure 1 - Logical System Context

 Note that all interfaces will need to be encrypted between MUFG and Bottomline.
 This requirement must be taken into consideration regardless of transport, file format, or interface type.

+NOTE - TAR 653: MUFG’s requirement is that Data at Rest including files contain sensitive information need to be encrypted using PGP in addition to channels.
+This is applicable to individual files and possibly file system folders/directories

 Integrations